anilaksu/Cpp-Work/README.md

 Some C++ online course material can be found here: https://github.com/profjpbaugh/complete-cpp-developer-course/tree/master

+More detailed documentation of libraries can be found at https://cplusplus.com/

 Tips:
 - Ctrl + K + C: comments out the code block
 - Ctrl + K + U: uncommments the code block